ffedox/alicefedotova/content/projects.md

 sections:
   - block: collection
     content:
-      title: Selected Projects
+      title: Other Projects
       text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+Here are more projects that I have worked on during and after my studies.
       filters:
         folders:
           - project